rdk/p2rank/misc/tutorials/training-tutorial.md

 It focuses the classifier to learn to distinguish between true and decoy pockets which is, in theory, a harder task than to distinguish between ligandable vs. unligandable protein surface.
 It also changes the ratio of sampled positives/negatives in favour of positives.

-I recent versions it might be possible to achieve better results by training from the whole protein surface in combination with class balancing techniques (see the next section).
+In recent P2Rank versions it might be possible to achieve better results by training from the whole protein surface in combination with class balancing techniques (see the next section).
 Note that default values of other parameters (related to feature extraction and classification results aggregation) were optimized for the case where `sample_negatives_from_decoys = true`.

 Here are the most relevant ones (for descriptions see `Params.groovy`):